devshelpdevs/DevsHelpDevs/readme.md

-# DevsForDevs, a platform for developers helping developers
+# DevsHelpDevs, a platform for developers helping developers

 ## Motivation
 Most developers in industrial countries take it for granted to have state of the art development computers, always fast internet and reliable electricity.